sqlxpert/lights-off-aws/README.md

   dead letter queue and the logs are configurable.
 The fixed retention period for the operation queue is short.

 - Tolerance for clock drift in a distributed system.
-The "find" function starts 1 minute into the 10-minute cycle and operation queue entries expire 9 minutes in.
+The "Find" function starts 1 minute into the 10-minute cycle and operation queue entries expire 9 minutes in.

-- A checksum for the AWS Lambda function source code bundle.
-(The bundle is included for the benefit of new users and those without formal pipelines.)

 - An optional, least-privilege CloudFormation service role for deployment.